paul-bouscasse/paul-bouscasse.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Research Associate
+Postdoctoral Research Associate
 Faculty of Economics
 University of Cambridge

 <p style='text-align: justify;'>Fields: Macroeconomics, International Finance, Economic History</p>
 ---
 <p style='text-align: justify;'>Welcome!
 I hold a PhD in Economics from Columbia University.
-I will start as an Assistant Professor at Sciences Po in the fall of 2023, after a postdoctoral fellowship at the University of Cambridge in 2022-23.</p>
+I will start as an Assistant Professor at Sciences Po in the fall of 2023, after a postdoctoral position at the University of Cambridge in 2022-23.</p>